robomq/robomq.io/docs/STOMP.md

 ### Producer
 The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
 > In STOMP, username is called login and password is called passcode.

+The library will automatically set the outgoing heartbeat to 60000 milliseconds and disable the incoming heartbeat, i.e. set it to 0.

 	client = new Client(server, port, login, passcode, vhost);